 I was amazed to learn that ICN has an observation deck, Airstar terrace, that is accessed from the middle of 4F.
 I did not visit on this trip.

-Even those who stay on the concourse level can find some interesting activities.
+Even those who stay on the concourse level can find interesting activities.

-The meeting point for free transit tours is at a kiosk near Gate 29.
+The meeting point for free transit tours is a kiosk near Gate 29.

 A series of free sightseeing tour options is offered throughout the day.
-Tours focus on various cultural, culinary, historical and commercial facets off the city.
+Tours focus on various cultural, culinary, historical and commercial facets of the city.
 A minimum 2-hour layover is required.